MiGPit Mk.VI Maiden Flight

 So I thought I'd make the maiden flight of the MiGPit 2020 a bona fide IFR flight (I Follow Roads !!).
 The plan was to take a route I've driven a number of times, from Australia's most important city (Sydney) to the city that _thinks_ it is the most important (Canberra).
 So I pulled up google maps on the lower right MFD, intending to follow that.

-Then I had a thought, which is rare.
+Then I had a thought, which is rare in of itself.
 Hang about - wouldn't Air Manager model a GPS?
 FlyingSinger had talked about it.

 Heck yeah!
 I didn't even attempt to load a flight plan.
 I pretty much knew the way, so off I went!

-As you can see on the video I landed in the most shocking manner - but hey - I was holding my phone above and behind me with my left hand and...
-And the moral is &Don't txt and fly!&,.
+As you can see on the video I landed in the most shocking manner - but hey - I was holding my phone above and behind me with my left hand and... the moral is "Don't txt and fly!".
 Next time I'll use a stand for the camera.
 This was rather impromptu, I just wanted to give people an idea of what it's like to fly this rig.